VIEW or PURCHASE

 Pam Skelton "Women and Art Education" (National Association of Teachers in Further and Higher Education) NATFHE Journal May/June 1985 pp.18-21.
 Overview of the relationship between women teachers and women students in art schools.
 Women Working in the Arts (London: Arts Council of England document, 1992)

-East London Fawcett Society Audit (2012) Read the results online
+East London Fawcett Society Audit (2012) Read the actual results online

 Take a look at recent studies by the National Endowment for the Arts on their website, and look for the Women Artists: 1990-2005 (December 2008).
 Research Note #96.
 Their additional analysis of the situation of artists points to discrimination, lower incomes and significant under-representation of women artists in many cultural fields, including fine art.
 One significant finding is that the numbers of married women amongst artists are the same as for all women in the working population but that the proportion who are also mothers is 6% lower than in the general population.
 See also: NEA report on Women and Minorities in 1978 and correction to the figures from 1980.